 Post Frequently and Consistently

-At minimum you should have your own business blog.
+At a minimum, you should have your own business blog.
 This is a space where you can freely create and share your thoughts and content without having to worry about external regulations, policies, or guidelines.
 Also, a business blog is a living, breathing marketing tool that helps you connect with your consumers in a more intimate and natural way.
-In addition to your blog, you should create accounts with some of the major and/or minor social media networks as discussed earlier.
+In addition to your blog, you should create accounts with some of the major and/or minor social media networks, as discussed earlier.